JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 > "ONS concluded that a Local Government Pension Scheme was the pension administrator in the public pension fund subsector (S.12901) and (ii) Local Authorities in England, Wales, Scotland and Northern Ireland were the scheme’s pension manager in the local government subsector (S.1313).
 This means any difference between the pension entitlements and the assets held by the Scheme will be attributed to the local government subsector as an asset/liability."

-Notwithstanding this Southwark argues in its planning committee report that imposing the higher 50% affordable housing threshold _"would reduce the capital value of the site and therefore the Fund’s ability to pay pensions to retired workers"_ and that _"It would be unfair on the retired workers if their pension expectation might possibly be impacted.."_
+Notwithstanding this Southwark argues in its planning committee report that imposing the higher 50% affordable housing  _"would reduce the capital value of the site and therefore the Fund’s ability to pay pensions to retired workers"_ and that _"It would be unfair on the retired workers if their pension expectation might possibly be impacted.."_

 Former deputy Council leader turned development consultant has assisted by ['providing public affairs and stakeholder engagement services and arranging meetings with key stakeholders'](http://carvil-ventures.co.uk/southernwood-retail-park-old-kent-road).